Kali Linux is completely a rebuild of Backtrack Linux, Backtrack named as Kali now, maintain completely to Debian development models.

 Installing Kali Linux 1.1.0

-1. First go the download page of Kali Linux at below address and grab the latest version of Kali Linux ISO file for your system architecture.
+1. First go the download page of Kali Linux at below address and grab the latest version of Kali Linux ISO file for your system architecture.2.
+After downloading, either burn the downloaded ISO image to CD/DVD drive, or prepare a USB bootable stick with Kali Linux Live as the installation medium.
+If you don’t know how to make an USB as bootable stick, read the article that shows how to install Linux from USB.

 3. To start the installation process, boot the Kali Linux with your chosen installation medium CD/DVD or USB.
 You should be presented with the Kali Boot screen.
 Select either Graphical or Text mode installation.
 In this example, I’m going to choose graphical installation.